dokd233622/dokd233622.github.io/research.md

-## The Economic Impact of Closing Illicit Markets: Evidence from China’s Crackdown on Prostitution”
+## The Economic Impact of Closing Illicit Markets: Evidence from China’s Crackdown on Prostitution
+___
 *Joint with Songjun Jiang*

 * Using synthetic control methods, we estimated the economic impact of a crackdown on prostitution in Dongguan.